 Improving early education

 In July 2017 we were halfway through Build Africa’s three year early education project in Eastern Uganda, known as the ILEAP Project.
-We took the time to pause, asses the project’s impact with an independent review – making sure we were on track to create lasting change for children in Uganda’s Ngora District.
+We took the time to pause, assess the project’s impact with an independent review – making sure we were on track to create lasting change for children in Uganda’s Ngora District.

 During the first half of the project significant progress was made across all project areas.